Health Lifestyle Social Issues

 Sadly, 64 different pesticides were detected on pears in 2023.
 And 95% of samples had one or more pesticides, including the fungicide carbendazim, diphenylamine, and acetamiprid and imidacloprid, neonicotinoids which threaten pollinators.

 When buying fresh pears, choose organic if possible.
-Both domestic and imported pear samples were rated “excellent” by CR.
+Both domestic and imported conventional pears carry a moderate risk of pesticide exposure, according to CR.

 7. Nectarines